sharovatov/sharovatov.github.io/e/2024-01-teams-groups-orgdesign.md

 - [Are you working in a team or in a group](https://www.linkedin.com/pulse/you-working-team-group-vitaly-sharovatov-2ipwf/)
 - [How a team changes to a group](https://www.linkedin.com/pulse/how-team-changes-group-vitaly-sharovatov-y8gce)

-This article focus on the negative social dynamics triggered by various aspects of organizational design, process activities, and certain managerial actions.
+This article focus on the negative social dynamics triggered by a few aspects of organizational design, process activities, and certain managerial actions.

 ## Layoffs